When it comes to choosing the leadership style, there are different options you can consider for your workplace.

 10. You Need To Be Visionary

-A leader who has a vision of what the future holds and where everything is heading is important.
+A leader with a vision of the future and where everything is heading is important.

 One of the strong motivations that you can do is to push them toward the things and results that they want to achieve